AlmaCollective/Alma-public/README.md

 Current systems typically:

-- monitor what already happened
+- Monitor what already happened
-- depend on conscious awareness
+- Depend on conscious awareness
-- generate alerts and notifications
+- Generate alerts and notifications
-- focus on retrospective interpretation
+- Focus on retrospective interpretation

 By the time a change becomes obvious, the transition is often already underway.

 The challenge is not measurement.

-The challenge is recognizing meaningful change while reducing false positives.
+The challenge is recognizing meaningful physiological change while reducing false positives.

 ---